Helene Lange: Later life

 In 1919, she was elected to the Hamburg Parliament on behalf of the German Democratic Party.
 In 1928, she was awarded the Grand Prussian State Medal.
-She also received an honorary doctorate in political science from the University of Tubingen.
+She also received an honorary doctorate in political science from the University of Tübingen.

 Her work gained international recognition, and she stayed in contact with the various feminist movements throughout Europe and the United States as part of a network of international women's rights advocates.
 She spent her last years in Hamburg, where she continued with her writing on women's rights until she died in 1930.